 your site is not mobile friendly, you would already be seeing your organic search traffic

-• Mobile traffic has been growing significantly over past couple of years, as today more
+from Google and other search engine going down significantly - Mobile traffic has been growing significantly over past couple of years, as today more

 people